amandineameye/DocMorrisApp/README.md

 npm run lint
 ```

-Only affected packages will run, with task caching and parallel execution.
+Only affected packages will run.

 ### Feature Scaffolding

-Each feature in the packages/features/ directory is structured to encapsulate all logic, UI, and domain responsibilities for that vertical.
-This modular layout ensures team autonomy, reusability, and testability.

-- Ensures every feature is independently testable and deployable.
-- Promotes domain ownership — each team maintains their feature’s folder.
-- Allows features to be loaded modularly and support lazy loading if needed.
+Each folder in packages/features/ is a self-contained feature module.
+It includes the feature's own UI, screens, logic, and tests — making it easy for teams to develop independently.

+However, shared logic like reusable hooks or API clients lives in dedicated packages like packages/hooks/ and packages/api/, outside the features/ folder.
+This keeps features clean and avoids code duplication.

+Benefits:

+- Features are modular, testable, and owned by specific teams
+- Encourages clear separation between feature-specific and shared logic

 ```
 packages/features/<feature-name>/
   src/
-    components/     # Shared presentational components
-    screens/        # Entry-point screens used in navigation hooks/          # Feature-specific logic hooks
+    components/     # Reusable UI pieces (only for this feature) screens/        # Entry-point screens for navigation
+    hooks/          # Feature-specific logic hooks
-    services/       # Data fetchers, handlers, and domain logic __tests__/        # Unit & integration tests index.ts          # Public API entry
-  package.json      # Defines the feature as a workspace
+    services/       # Feature-local data fetching or domain logic __tests__/        # Unit and integration tests index.ts          # Public API entry package.json      # Declares the feature as its own workspace
 ```

 ## 🎨 Styling Strategy